 The most important aspect of treatment lighting is that it be bright.
-So far as we know, sunlight and artificial lighting work equally well if the artificial light contains the right wavelengths (colors).
+So far as we know, sunlight and artificial lighting might work equally well if the artificial light contains the right wavelengths (colors).
 However, in various climates, environments, and social situations, using sunlight may be impractical, so most people will need to buy, rent, or borrow special artificial lighting.
-So far as we know, both ceiling lighting that hits the eyes and lighting level with the eyes work equally.
+So far as we know, both ceiling lighting that hits the eyes and lighting level with the eyes work equally at the same brightness.
 There is some indication – not yet proven clinically – that light coming from below the direction that the eyes are looking (e.g., a light on the floor) would not work as well.

 So far as we know, diffuse incandescent and fluorescent light of equal brightness might work equally, but there are two important advantages with fluorescent fixtures.
 First, since fluorescent lighting is more energy-efficient, you pay for less electricity and produce less wasted heat with fluorescents.
 That heat could be annoying in the summer.
 Second, fluorescent tubes are large, so it is easy to diffuse the light over an area of several square feet.
 This means that unlike the very bright point of light produced by incandescent bulbs, fluorescents produce somewhat dimmer light over a larger area.
 When the light goes through the lens of the eye and hits the retina (the back of the eye), the energy of diffuse light is spread over a large area, so it should not heat the retina or make you see spots (like the spots you see after looking at a flash bulb).
 Diffused bright light is safer for the eyes and will cause less strain.
 As a general rule, you could not burn your retina by staring at any of the common fluorescent bulbs with diffusers, even if you are receiving 10,000 lux.
 Obviously, nobody should stare at a light if it hurts or seems to dim the vision.
 Some people are annoyed by the flicker or sound of older fluorescent ballasts, so fluorescent fixtures with electronic (high frequency) ballasts will probably cause less headache and sense of eye strain.
 Avoid the older models flickering with the 60 cycles household alternating current.

 I am not certain that staring at very bright incandescent bulbs is entirely within the range of safety.
-I would never recommend that anyone take any unnecessary chances with their eyes, so I feel that nobody should treat themselves by looking directly at bright incandescent light (such as 300 watt halogen bulbs) without diffusers.
+I would never recommend that anyone take any unnecessary chances with their eyes, so I feel that nobody should treat themselves by looking directly at bright incandescent light (such as 300-watt halogen bulbs) without diffusers.
 Indirect incandescent lighting or lights with large diffusers or shades should be safe, as I will discuss in the section about using lighting for the elderly.
 The problem with using indirect incandescent lighting for treating depression is that the standard commercial lamps lose most of the brightness by bouncing the light off the walls and ceiling, partly because the light travels a greater distance.
 As a result, the lighting store “torchiere” incandescent lamps are probably not bright enough to do the job well for serious depressions.
-Another problem is that the 300–500 watt halogen incandescent bulbs used commonly do not last very long and may be a bit difficult to replace.
-For these reasons, all of the lighting fixtures which I can currently recommend for significant depression use fluorescent bulbs and diffusers.
+Another problem is that the 300–500-watt halogen incandescent bulbs used commonly do not last very long and may be a bit difficult to replace.
+For many years, all of the lighting fixtures which I recommended for significant depression used fluorescent bulbs and diffusers.

-Recently, there have been technologic developments with LED lighting.
-LEDs are more energy-efficient than even fluorescent bulbs, and they will last longer.
+Recently, there have been technologic developments in LED lighting.
+LEDs are even more energy-efficient than fluorescent bulbs, and they will last longer.
 However, except for a few studies with the “Litebook” brand LED devices, which have been shown to have beneficial effects as compared to placebo, there has been relatively little testing of the white LED devices.
 Some of the products such as Litebook models use LEDs to produce intense white light from a rather small area, which might produce more glare or discomfort.
 LED lighting may potentially provide a more therapeutic, safer, and more practical kind of light treatment than fluorescent alternatives, but I have not yet seen evidence that is clinically persuasive.
 I am not aware of sufficient testing to make me as confident of these LED treatment devices as the fluorescent designs unless the LED light is diffused over an area of a square foot or more.
 The truth is, there have been virtually no controlled comparisons available between different models and brands.
 Even brands shown to be effective change the design of their products so rapidly that it is hard to be sure which current models are adequate.

-New research has shown that the “photometer” cells in the retina of the eye which respond to brightness (the intrinsically photosensitive retinal ganglion cells) are most sensitive to blue and blue-green light.
+New research has shown that the “photometer” cells in the retina of the eye that respond to brightness (the intrinsically photosensitive retinal ganglion cells) are most sensitive to blue and blue-green light.
 These cells contain a special visual pigment called melanopsin which responds best to blue.
 On the other hand, there also seems to be a benefit in additional colors of light, such as some green mixed with the blue, perhaps reflecting input from rod and cone photoreceptor cells to the intrinsically photosensitive retinal ganglion cells.
-The issue is complicated by the fact that the lenses in our eyes turn yellow as we age, so that blue light does not reach the retina as well as green or yellow in older people.
+The issue is complicated by the fact that the lenses in our eyes turn yellow as we age, so that blue light does not reach the retina of older adults as well as green, yellow or red.
 There have been several studies which suggest that blue LED light of only moderate intensity will influence the circadian system more than white light of the same intensity.
 However, in 2019, it remains unclear how much this advantage of blue light is observed among older adults and if blue light has any advantage in treating depression.
-The hope is that blue light which seems less bright and requires less electricity could be as useful as brighter white light.
-However, this advantage of blue light may not hold in middle-aged and elderly people.
-Moreover, I know of no evidence that blue light works better than white light for treating problems with mood.
+The hope is that blue LED light which seems less bright and requires less electricity could be as useful as brighter white light, but I have not seen adequate clinical proof.
 Although the blue LED devices are thought to be safe, their margin of safety may not be as great as with white light, because animal studies show that blue light can be much more damaging to the retina.
-All in all, as of 2012, I am inclined to feel more confidence with the white fluorescent models.
+All in all, as of 2019, I am inclined to feel more confidence with the white fluorescent and white LED models.

 Some researchers have recommended that people stare at the fluorescent diffuser most of the time when they are getting the treatment.
 Others have recommended glancing at the light every minute or two.
 Others seem to feel that having the light source anywhere in the field of vision (even if you aren’t looking at it directly) is just as good.
-Unfortunately, we really do not know yet whether it makes much difference whether you look directly at the lighting.
-Most evidence suggests that having the light within the field of vision and glancing at it occasionally is sufficient.
-Also, unfortunately, we really do not know if it makes a difference where the light is during treatment: above the eyes (tilted), straight in front, to the side, or even below where the person is looking.
+Unfortunately, we really do not know yet whether it makes much difference how much you look directly at the lighting.
+Most evidence suggests that having the light within the field of vision and glancing at it occasionally will be sufficient.
+Also, unfortunately, we really do not know what difference it makes where the light is during treatment: above the eyes (tilted), straight in front, to the side, or even below where the person is looking.
 There is some evidence – not fully convincing – that light slightly above or even with the eyes would be more effective than light coming from below where the eyes are looking.

 A lot has been written about natural lighting and whether one should use lighting with a “full” spectrum.
 I suspect this spectrum of claims is largely baloney!
 In fact, the FDA forced one company advertising “full spectrum” light into a consent decree admitting that their claims were deceptive.
 First of all, almost any white light produces the full visible spectrum of colors (light wave lengths).
 The question is the balance of the different wavelengths, which does differ from one light source to another.
 If one looks at the fine spectrum with a precision spectrophotometer (which measures the color balance of light exactly), I doubt that any of the commercial sources really produces a light spectrum which could be mistaken for the rather smooth spectrum of natural sunlight.
 Fortunately, the eye is not a spectrophotometer, and there is no evidence that the sunlight spectrum is necessary.

 There has been a good deal of hoopla and advertising about light visors.
 The idea is that if you could wear the light source on your head like a baseball cap – and get bright light treatment without blinding yourself – it might be easier to go about your business.
-I never recommend light visors, because I am not the least bit convinced that they work for treating depression.
-In fact, there have been several studies suggesting that various light visors which have been tested do not work better than ineffective dummy treatments.
+I have never recommended light visors, because for many years there was no evidence that such visors worked for treating depression.
+In fact, there had been several studies suggesting that various light visors which have been tested did not work better than ineffective dummy treatments.
 Recently there have been some promising reports about new kinds of visors, but I do not know whether they can be recommended.